Human trafficking in the Philippines

 Human trafficking and the prostitution of children has been a significant issue in the Philippines, often controlled by organized crime syndicates.

 Human trafficking is a crime against humanity.

+With the Philippines having a large migrant population, men are exploited in fishing, construction, and farming jobs.
+Whereas, women are exploited in more domestic and caretaker roles.
+Children are exploited for sex and child labor trafficking.

 In an effort to deal with the problem, the Philippines passed R.A.
 9208, the Anti-Trafficking in Persons Act of 2003, a penal law against human trafficking, sex tourism, sex slavery and child prostitution.

 In 2006, enforcement was reported to be inconsistent.
 But by 2017, the U.S. State Department's Office to Monitor and Combat Trafficking in Persons had placed the country in "Tier 1" (fully compliant with minimum standards of the U.S. Trafficking Victims Protection Act).

 Statistics

-An undated United Nations Children's Fund (Unicef) document estimated that 60,000 to 100,000 children in the Philippines were involved in prostitution rings.
+An undated United Nations Children's Fund (UNICEF) document estimated that 60,000 to 100,000 children in the Philippines were involved in prostitution rings as of 2009.
 According to the International Labour Organization (ILO) about 100,000 children were involved in prostitution As of 2009.
 There is a high incidence of child prostitution in tourist areas.
 An undetermined number of children are forced into exploitative labour operations.

 As of 2020, the Philippines is ranked as Tier 1 in the Trafficking in Persons Report of the United States (US) State Department after substantial efforts.

 Problem areas and history

 A report published in 2004 by the Vatican stated: The Philippines has a serious trafficking problem of women and children illegally recruited into the tourist industry for sexual exploitation.
-Destinations within the country are Metro Manila, Angeles City, Olongapo City, towns in Bulacan, Batangas, Cebu City, Davao and Cagayan de Oro City and other sex tourist resorts such as Puerto Galera, which is notorious, Pagsanjan, Laguna, San Fernando Pampanga, and many beach resorts throughout the country.
+Destinations within the country are Metro Manila, Angeles City, Olongapo City, towns in Bulacan, Batangas, Cebu City, Davao and Cagayan de Oro City and other sex tourist resorts such as Puerto Galera, Pagsanjan, San Fernando Pampanga, and many beach resorts throughout the country.
 The promise of recruiters offers women and children attractive jobs in the country or abroad, and instead they are coerced and forced and controlled into the sex industry for tourists.